~Give a TED Talk

 I love camping, hiking, and backpacking.
 I love the outdoors.
 I love nature.

 I also love big cities.
 I love their age.
 Their size.
-That feel of broken concrete.
-I love that dirty, eastern-european look.
-Think train tracks.
-Think shelled out buildings.
-The undersides of bridges (particularly the Fremont bridge on the east side, right about Interstate and Mississippi).
+That feel of dirty, broken concrete.
+Weed-choked train tracks.
+Shelled out buildings.
+The undersides of bridges.
+Urban decay.

 I guess it's not unrelated to my love of nature.
 For example, I saw a sign once, the message on it illegible due to rust, leaning out over a landslide "cliff" that led to the banks of the Willamette.
-It was choked with blackberry.
-On the side further from the water, it had crawled all the way up that leg, up the back of the sign, and draped over top of it, presenting a wide splay of leaves to the sun.
+Blackberry crawled up one leg, over the back of the sign, and draped across it, presenting a wide, lazy splay of leaves to the sun.

 ...It was beautiful.
 Urban ruins, right in our backyard.
-Nature reclaiming its rightful property.
-It's a glimpse into the future.
-Centuries from now, long after America has collapsed, and almost every bit of information known about the culture has been lost to history, this is what archaeologists will find.
+Nature reclaiming artifice.
+It was a glimpse into the future.
+Centuries from now, long after America has collapsed, when almost every bit of information known about the culture has been lost to history, this is what archaeologists will find.
 When tourists take expeditions through the ruins of Detroit, this is what they will see.

 What an odd note to end on.